flekschas/jupyter-scatter/docs/api.md

 ### scatter.data(_data=Undefined_, _use_index=Undefined_, _reset_scales=False_, _zoom_view=False_, _animate=False_, _\*\*kwargs_) {#scatter.data}

-Get or set the referenced Pandas DataFrame.
+Get or set the referenced DataFrame.

 **Arguments:**

-- `data` is a Pandas DataFrame.
+- `data` is a Pandas or Polars DataFrame, or any object implementing the [Arrow PyCapsule Interface](https://arrow.apache.org/docs/format/CDataInterface/PyCapsuleInterface.html).
 - `use_index` is a Boolean value indicating if the data frame's index should be used for referencing point by the `selection()` and `filter()` methods instead of the row index.
 - `reset_scales` is a Boolean value indicating whether all scales (and norms) will be reset to the extend of the the new data.
 - `zoom_view` is a Boolean value indicating if the view will zoom to the data extent.